Award-Winning Smoked Beef Brisket Nachos is the perfect cure for cabin fever. It’s also the perfect way to use up

-This refreshing rosé has vibrant strawberry, raspberry, cranberry aromas and flavors.
-It had just a touch of sweetness, helping to offset the heat from the chili.
+Rosé is refreshing with bright red berry aromas and flavors.
+I recommend one with just a touch (smallllll touch) of sweetness, helping to offset the heat from the chili.
 The bold flavors and cooling effect were exactly what I was looking for.
-If you can’t find this exact wine, look for a rosado from Spain, ideally made from Garnacha grapes.
+For this particular recipe look for a rosado from Spain, ideally made from Garnacha grapes.
 You want one with big fruit flavors to stand up to this dish (stay away from the lighter Provençal style rosé for this).

 Or you could just be like hubby and opt for a cold PBR.